-The following standards, interpretations, amendments, and revisions were endorsed by the European Union and have mandatory application in future years:
+The following standards, interpretations, amendments and revisions were endorsed by the European Union and have mandatory application in future years:

-Standard / Interpretation Applicable the Europe Union in financial ye begun on after the ars Amendment to IFRS 9, IAS 39 and IFRS 7 - Phase 2 - Interest Rate Benchmark Reform 1-Jan-21 Corresponds to additional amendments to IFRS 9, IAS 39 and IFRS 7, issued on August 27, 2020, related to the second phase of the benchmark interest rate reform project (known as "IBOR reform"), referring to changes reference interest rates and impacts on changes in financial assets, financial liabilities and lease liabilities, hedge accounting and disclosures.
+STANDARD / INTERPRETATION APPLICABLE IN THE EUROPEAN UNION IN THE FINANCIAL YEARS BEGUN ON OR AFTER DESCRIPTION Amendment to IFRS 9, IAS 39 and IFRS 7 - Phase 2 - Interest Rate Benchmark Reform 1-Jan-21 Corresponds to additional amendments to IFRS 9, IAS 39 and IFRS 7, issued on August 27, 2020, related to the second phase of the benchmark interest rate reform project (known as "IBOR reform"), referring to changes reference interest rates and impacts on changes in financial assets, financial liabilities and lease liabilities, hedge accounting and disclosures.
 Amendment to IFRS 4 Insurance Contracts - deferral of IFRS 9 1-Jan-21 Corresponds to the amendment to IFRS 4 that postponed the deferral of application of IFRS 9 for initial years on or after January 1, 2023.